kosua20/Thoth/README.md

 	- `-d` uploads drafts only
 	- `-f` uploads everything (Warning: the content of the ftp directory where the site content is put will be deleted)

 - `scribe <path> [-a|-d|-f]`
 	Combines generate and upload with the corresponding path and option
 	**Argument:**
 	`<path>` points to the directory containing the config file of the site to generate and upload

+- `password <path> (-set|-update|-remove) "password"`
+	Manage the password of the SFTP account, stored in the OSX user Keychain
+   **Arguments:**
+   `<path>` points to the directory containing the config file of the site to manage
+   One of the three following operations:
+    -	`-set` creates a keychain entry to store the password associated with the configured SFTP account
+    -	`-update` updates the keychain entry with the new password value
+    -	`-remove` deletes the keychain entry associated with the configured SFTP account

+    `"password"` value of the password, needed when using the -set and -update options

 - `index <path>	`
 	Regenerates the index.html file.